 7. PMI PMBOK

-Last but certainly not least is PMI’s own project management body of knowledge.
-The opinion is divided amongst project managers about PMBOK.
+PMI’s own project management body of knowledge lays down certain rules which you can follow for managing your projects.
+The opinion is divided among project managers about PMBOK.
 Some consider it as a project management methodology while others look at it as a reference book.
 Irrespective of which narrative you agree with, it lays down key guidelines and set a standard for all project managers to follow.
 It divides the project into five steps:

 Scrum is a framework and not a project management methodology.
-It is an offshoot of agile project management methodology and borrows many principles and processes from it, but it also has specific methods and tactics.
-Short sprints, stand up meetings and emphasis on communication differentiates scrum from agile.
+It is an offshoot of agile project management methodology and borrows many principles and processes from agile project management methodology, but it also has specific methods and tactics.
+Short sprints, stand up meetings and emphasis on communication differentiates scrum from other agile project management methodologies.
 You can also use scrum best practices to make your meetings fruitful.

 It enables rapid iterations and development with an added focus on project teams.
 On the flip side, lack of flexibility and higher project risk might deter many project managers from choosing this methodology for managing their projects.
 Lack of a fixed deadline can result in scope creep, which is one of the main reasons why projects fail.